-We now demonstrate that DEPCF\ has strictly more cutting power than DE-PCF.
-Since any DEPCF\ is a DEPCF, it suffices, by Theorem 5 and Proposition 22, to find a situation where the implemented outcomes of a DEPCF do not form a consistent choice set.
-A detailed description of the DEPCF used in the next example can be found in Appendix A.3.
+We now demonstrate that DEPCF has strictly more cutting power than DEPCF.
+Since any DEPCF is a DEPCF, it suffices, by Theorem 5 and Proposition 22, to find a situation where the implemented outcomes of a DEPCF do not form a consistent choice set.
+A detailed description of the DEPCF used in the next example can be found in Section A.3.

-Example 23 Reconsider the situation depicted in Example 21, and interpret the states as feasible social alternatives.
-There is a DEPCF that implements any of the alternatives $\{x, y, z, w\}$ .
+EXAMPLE 23.
+Reconsider the situation depicted in Example 21 and interpret the states as feasible social alternatives.
+There is a DEPCF that implements any of the alternatives $\{x, y, z, w\}$.

-Recall from Example 7 that the unique consistent choice set in this case is $\{x, y, z\}$ .
-Since, by Proposition 22, a DEPCF\ only permits implementation of this set of outcomes, w is ruled out as a robust prediction when moving from DEPCF to DEPCF\.
+Recall from Example 7 that the unique consistent choice set in this case is $\{x, y, z\}$.
+Since, by Proposition 22, a DEPCF permits only implementation of this set of outcomes, w is ruled out as a robust prediction when moving from DEPCF to DEPCF.

-The observation that any of the alternatives $\{x, y, z, w\}$ can be implemented in a DEPCF, relies on the knowledge of the identities of active coalitions.
-The used DEPCF punishes any coalition that deviates from implementing an element in $\{x, y, z, w\}$ , and it punishes any coalition that fails to obey the punishment scheme.
+The observation that any of the alternatives $\{x, y, z, w\}$ can be implemented in a DEPCF relies on knowledge of the identities of active coalitions.24 The DEPCF that is used punishes any coalition that deviates from implementing an element in $\{x, y, z, w\}$ and it punishes any coalition that fails to obey the punishment scheme.

-In particular, in the constructed DEPCF it is reliable for the coalitions to implement w since a deviation to x by the coalition $\{2,3\}$ can be punished by allowing the coalition $\{1,2\}$ to move the game further to y, which is then implemented.
-This construction, which renders the original deviation not profitable for the deviating coalition, crucially depends on the assumption that the punishment can be made contingent on the identity of the coalition.
-For if it cannot, then $\{1,2\}$ will make the original deviation from w to x, in order to induce y.
+In particular, in the constructed DEPCF, it is reliable for the coalitions to implement w, since a deviation to x by the coalition $\{2,3\}$ can be punished by allowing the coalition $\{1,2\}$ to move the game further to y, which is then implemented.
+This construction, which renders the original deviation unprofitable for the deviating coalition, crucially depends on the assumption that the punishment can be made contingent on the identity of the coalition: if it cannot, then $\{1,2\}$ will make the original deviation from w to x, so as to induce y.
 To prevent such a deviation, coalition $\{1,2\}$ must be punished in a different way, by implementing x.
-Thus, without knowing in detail which coalition made the deviation, and what are the preferences of the members of the active coalition, one cannot tailor the punishment correctly, and one cannot keep it optimal for all the coalitions not to deviate.
-In the absence of detailed knowledge of the coalition formation technology, or of the preferences of the agents, one should therefore be cautious in assuming that w can be implemented.
+Thus, without knowing in detail which coalition made the deviation and what the preferences are of the members of the active coalition, one cannot tailor the punishment correctly and one cannot keep it optimal for all the coalitions not to deviate.
+In the absence of detailed knowledge of the coalition formation technology or of the preferences of the agents, one should, therefore, be cautious in assuming that w can be implemented.

-Comparing Proposition 22 to (16) and (17), it then follows that DEPCF\ also refines DCW in the model of Bernheim and Slavov (2009).
-That DEPCF\ has strictly more cutting power follows from Examples 21 and 23.
+Comparing Proposition 22 to (15) and (16), it then follows that DEPCF also refines DCW in the model of Bernheim and Slavov (2009).
+That DEPCF has strictly more cutting power follows from Examples 21 and 23.